 Once the fireplace has cooled down and the gas supply is turned off, remove the upper and lower vent covers from the front (you may have to remove them first in order to turn off the gas supply).

 Gas supplies should be carefully handled to avoid compromising the valves and connections.
-Leaking gas can pose obvious fire risk, but the risk of carbon monoxide exposure is high, and carbon monoxide can be hard to detect.
+Leaking gas can pose obvious fire risk, but the risk of carbon monoxide exposure is also high, and carbon monoxide can be hard to detect.

 Locate the locking clips on the top and bottom of the glass and unlock them, starting with the bottom.
 You may need to support the glass unit while disengaging the clips.